AdobeDocs/workfront.en/help/classic/workfront-proof/wp-getstarted/workflow-examples/internal-external-review.md

 product-area: documents
 navigation-topic: workflow-examples
 title: Internal Then External Review in Workfront Proof
-description: If your organization completes internal reviews before sharing proofs with clients, we suggest two ways you can use Workfront Proof to enhance your workflow:
+description: If your organization completes internal reviews before sharing proofs with clients, we suggest two ways you can use Workfront Proof to enhance your workflow - EDIT ME.
 ---

 # Internal Then External Review in Workfront Proof